-Dawn Brancheau was killed while performing with an orca named Tillikum in Orlando on February 24, 2010 — and SeaWorld never allowed humans into tanks with killer whales ever again.
+Dawn Brancheau was killed while performing with an orca named Tilikum in Orlando on February 24, 2010 — and SeaWorld never allowed humans into tanks with killer whales ever again.

-Dawn Brancheau worked at SeaWorld in Orlando, Florida, for many years.
-In her time there, she became a beloved trainer, and her shows with world-famous orcas brought millions of dollars into the park.
-But on Feb.
-24, 2010, she was killed in a rare, and unprovoked, attack by one of the orcas she’d loved so much.
+Animal trainer Dawn Brancheau worked happily at SeaWorld in Orlando, Florida, for many years.
+In her time there, she became a beloved trainer, and her shows with world-famous orcas brought millions of dollars to the park.
+But on February 24, 2010, she was killed in a rare, and unprovoked, attack by one of the orcas she’d loved so much.

-Brancheau’s death forever changed the way theme parks handle wild sea animals, and was the subject of the award-winning documentary Blackfish.
-This is the tragic true story of Dawn Brancheau, whose death sparked a revolution.
+Brancheau’s death in the jaws of the orca Tilikum forever changed the way theme parks handle wild sea animals, and was the subject of the award-winning documentary Blackfish.
+This is the tragic true story of Dawn Brancheau, the trainer whose death sparked a revolution.